tumaer/SciML/lecture/gradients.md

 \end{align}
 $$ (mlp_grads)

-This recursive computation procedure can subsequently be condensed down to a pseudoalgorithm:
+This recursive computation procedure can subsequently be condensed down to a pseudo algorithm:

 ```{figure} ../imgs/gradients/gradients_reverse_mlp.png
 ---